← Research

 Real fatigue depends on crack propagation mechanics (Paris law, not just S-N).

-The K-decay parallel is structural, not mechanistic.
+The parallel is structural, not mechanistic.